AmishaSomaiya/MLOps_1/README.md

-### MLOps using Dockers, Postman, Github Actions and Heroku
+### MLOps using Dockers, Flask, Postman, Github Actions and Heroku

 ### Software and Tools Requirements